CBT

 Using Emotions as the Entry Point

 For a long time I felt completely hopeless trying to catch my thinking before it sent me somewhere I didn't want to go.
 The whole system felt sealed.
-I called them "switch moments" — one second I was fine, the next it was like someone had flipped a circuit breaker and I was already three blocks from the liquor store wondering how I got there.
+I called them "switch moments."
+One second I was fine.
+The next it was like someone had flipped a circuit breaker and I was already three blocks from the liquor store wondering how I got there.
 By the time I registered what was happening, I was already past the point where anything I knew about thought-challenging was going to help.

 "How the hell do I interrupt a thought I don't know I'm having?!"

 The breakthrough wasn't catching the thought.
 It was noticing the mismatch.
-If my emotional reaction was running at a 9 and the actual event that triggered it was maybe a 2, that gap alone exposed the distortion — without me needing to identify a single cognitive pattern.
+If my emotional reaction was running at a 9 and the actual event that triggered it was maybe a 2, that gap alone exposed the distortion without me needing to identify a single cognitive pattern.
 Just naming the discrepancy was often enough to dissolve the grip, because once I could see it clearly, the intensity no longer made sense.
 My body became the early warning system my brain had been too fast and too automatic to provide.

 Cartoon muscular CBT character lifting barbells